-Sin is a barrier to the Kingdom.
+Sin is a barrier to the Kingdom (Isa.
+59:2; Jer.
+5:21-31).
 We see in Gal.
 5:17 the inner struggle that there is over issues of obedience in our lives.
-Either way we go, in obedience to God, or in obedience to the flesh, we will experience some kind of opposition.
+Either way we go, ...in obedience to God, or in obedience to the flesh..., we will experience some kind of opposition.
 This struggle is especially intense in new areas of growth.
 Do not view the struggle as defeat.
 It is a sign of the Life that is within you.
 The struggle indicates that the Spirit is at work.
 The victory will not come without your partnership with Him, however.
 Just as you find it difficult to obey God, at times, you will also find the Spirit will prick your conscience about your sin.
+He wants you to turn from it.
+There is only pleasure in sin for a time (Heb.
+11:25).
+Even the backslider finds emptiness and becomes weary of his sin (Prov.
+14:14).
+The bitter consequences of his or her choices will eventually catch up and take their toll.
+God will not be mocked.
+We will reap what we sow (Gal.
+6:7,8).
 What is important to see, however, is that those who indulge in the works of the flesh will find their access to the Kingdom of God diminished.
 I do not think Paul's intent here is to warn about losing salvation.
 I think it is more about gaining access to the power and joy of the Kingdom in the here and now.
 Do you want to be used powerfully by God?
 Do you want to have a relationship of intimacy with Him?
 Well, you can't be intimate with God if you continually choose to not hear what He says, nor can He use you mightily if you do not make your life available to Him in the everyday things.
 If you want to experience the intimacy, freedom and power of the Kingdom, then you must freely, unreservedly give yourself to the King.